Rhys ap Gruffudd: Final campaigns (1189–1196)

 Henry II died in 1189 and was succeeded by Richard I. Rhys considered that he was no longer bound by the agreement with King Henry and attacked the Norman lordships surrounding his territory.
 He ravaged Pembroke, Haverfordwest and Gower, and captured the castles of St. Clear's, Laugharne and Llansteffan.
 Richard's brother, Prince John (later King John), came to Wales in September and tried to make peace.
 He persuaded Rhys to raise the siege of Carmarthen and accompany him to Oxford to meet Richard.
 Rhys arrived at Oxford to discover that Richard was not prepared to travel there to meet him, and hostilities continued.

-In his later years Rhys had trouble keeping control of his sons, particularly Maelgwn and Gruffydd.
-In 1189 Gruffydd persuaded Rhys to imprison Maelgwn, and he was given into Gruffydd's keeping at Dinefwr.
-Gruffydd handed him over to his father-in-law, William de Braose.
-Gruffydd is also said to have persuaded his father to annex the lordship of Cemais and its chief castle of Nevern, held by William FitzMartin, in 1191.
-This action was criticised by Giraldus Cambrensis, who describes Gruffydd as "a cunning and artful man".
+In his later years Rhys had trouble keeping control of his sons, particularly Maelgwn and Gruffudd.
+In 1189 Gruffudd persuaded Rhys to imprison Maelgwn, and he was given into Gruffudd's keeping at Dinefwr.
+Gruffudd handed him over to his father-in-law, William de Braose.
+Gruffudd is also said to have persuaded his father to annex the lordship of Cemais and its chief castle of Nevern, held by William FitzMartin, in 1191.
+This action was criticised by Giraldus Cambrensis, who describes Gruffudd as "a cunning and artful man".
 William FitzMartin was married to Rhys's daughter Angharad, and, according to Giraldus, Rhys "had solemnly sworn, by the most precious relics, that his indemnity and security should be faithfully maintained".
 Rhys had also annexed the Norman lordships of Cydweli and Carnwyllion in 1190.
-In 1192 Rhys secured Maelgwn's release, but by now Maelgwn and Gruffydd were bitter enemies.
+In 1192 Rhys secured Maelgwn's release, but by now Maelgwn and Gruffudd were bitter enemies.
 In 1194 Rhys was defeated in battle by Maelgwn and Hywel, who imprisoned him in Nevern castle, though Hywel later released his father without Maelgwn's consent.
 Giraldus suggests that Rhys's incarceration in Nevern castle was divine vengeance for the dispossession of William FitzMartin.
 In 1195 two other sons, Rhys Gryg and Maredudd, seized Llanymddyfri and Dinefwr, and Rhys responded by imprisoning them.
 Rhys launched his last campaign against the Normans in 1196.
 He captured a number of castles, including Carmarthen, Colwyn, Radnor and Painscastle, and defeated an army led by Roger de Mortimer and Hugh de Say near Radnor, with forty knights among the dead.
 This was Rhys' last battle.
 William de Braose offered terms, and Painscastle was returned to him.